Liability Waiver Template, Free Download 2026

 A contractor or service provider performing work that involves inherent risk to the client or the client's property, such as tree removal, pest control, demolition, or home renovation, needs the client to acknowledge and accept the risks associated with the work before commencing.
 Pair this with a service agreement template for the full contractual relationship.

-A tour operator, adventure company, or travel experience provider needs participants to sign a comprehensive waiver covering multiple risk categories including physical injury, property damage, illness, animal encounters, weather hazards, and equipment failure across activities conducted at various locations throughout the experience.
+A tour operator, adventure company, or travel experience provider needs participants to sign a broad waiver covering multiple risk categories including physical injury, property damage, illness, animal encounters, weather hazards, and equipment failure across activities conducted at various locations throughout the experience.

 A nonprofit organization or school organizing volunteer activities, field trips, or community events needs participants (and parents/guardians for minors) to sign waivers releasing the organization from liability for injuries sustained during the activity.
-An NDA may also be needed if volunteers access sensitive organizational data during the activity.
+An NDA template may also be needed if volunteers access sensitive organizational data during the activity.

 What Should a Liability Waiver Include?